Staircase solutions and stability in vertically confined salt-finger convection: Single-mode solutions and stability at

 where $\langle \cdot \rangle_t$ denotes time-averaging.
 We also use $\langle \cdot \rangle_h$ to denote averaging in the horizontal.
 For time-dependent solutions such as those obtained from DNS, these two types of averaging yield distinct results.

 In the bifurcation diagrams reported below, we use thick lines to indicate stable solutions while thin lines represent unstable solutions.
 When the maximum amplitude of the large-scale shear mode $\underset{z}{\text{max}}\;|\bar{U}_0(z)|$ along a branch is of the order of machine precision or smaller we report it as zero (see table \ref{tab:summary_case}).
 In all other cases $\bar{U}_0(z)\neq 0$.
 When the large-scale shear is not generated, $\bar{U}_0=0$, the harmonic quantities $\widehat{w}(z,t)$, $\widetilde{u}(z,t):=-\text{i}\widehat{u}(z,t)$, $\widehat{S}(z,t)$ and $\widehat{T}(z,t)$ are real for a suitably chosen phase.
-For solutions associated with an induced large-scale shear $\bar{U}_0\neq0$, we report both real and imaginary parts of the harmonic profile denoted by $\mathcal{R}e[\cdot]$ and $\mathcal{I}m[\cdot]$, respectively.
+Here, the definition of $\widetilde{u}(z,t)$ is motivated by the continuity equation $\text{i}k_x \widehat{u}+\partial_z\widehat{w}=0$ indicating that for a suitable choice of phase both $\widetilde{u}(z,t)$ and $\widehat{w}(z,t)$ may be simultaneously real-valued.
+This is the case whenever $\bar{U}_0=0$.
+However, for solutions associated with an induced large-scale shear ($\bar{U}_0\neq0$) this is no longer so, and we denote the real and imaginary parts of the harmonic profile by $\mathcal{R}e[\cdot]$ and $\mathcal{I}m[\cdot]$, respectively.
 We refer to the base state in which all variables within the single-mode theory vanish as the trivial state.
 This state corresponds to $Sh=1$.
+Instabilities of this state generate the primary solution branches referred to below as S1, S2 and S3.
+These branches are continued from their respective origin on the trivial branch, and their stability and secondary bifurcation points are examined.
+These give rise to the TF1, TW1, A2 and A3 solution branches which are also continued as detailed in table \ref{tab:summary_case}.
 Except for the results with stress-free velocity boundary conditions in subsection \ref{subsec:results_Pr_7_stress_free}, all our results are computed for no-slip boundary conditions.